 - They have to know when to block and when to release into a route

 It’s like playing chess, except the chess pieces are 300-pound men trying to tackle you.
-No pressure, right?
+There shouldn’t be any pressure, right?

 Versatility: The Jack-of-All-Trades Mindset

-Being a tight end means being ready for anything.
+Being a tight end requires being prepared for any situation.
 One play you’re blocking a defensive end, the next you’re running a deep route.
 It requires:

 - Quick thinking